Gospel Chat Room Gospel Learning DVDs Gospel Midi, vido, mp3s

 Regardless of HOW well a musician understands Time & Rhythm, if the drummer is not steady, it throws everyone off.
 If the drummer increases tempo, everyone will increase tempo.
 If the drummer decreases tempo, everyone will decrease tempo.

 In a perfect world, that would not be the case.
 But we don't play in a box.
 We play with other musicians, and they can't say "He's playing a little faster, but I'm not going there.
-I'm going to play this tempo, and that's it!"
-Cheesy
+I'm going to play this tempo, and that's it!" :D

 That is not to say that we are SOLELY responsible for keeping time.
 Everyone drummer here as, at some point, been blamed for a tempo fluctuation that was simply not their fault.